dd32/td-gh-ex/readme.txt

 ============================================
 Images and Graphics Copyright/License Info
 ============================================
- * The background patterns (library/images/backgrounds) used in this theme are from http://www.succodesign.it and are free for personal and commercial use.
-Please refer to this page for license - http://www.succodesign.it/en/2011/03/geometric-patterns-high-resolution/ (Succo Design is created by Gabriele Malaspina - http://www.gabrielemalaspina.com/)
- * All other image graphics and icons bundled with this theme are created by the author (WP Dev Shed) and licensed under the GNU GPL.
+ * All the image graphics and icons bundled with this theme are created by the author (WP Dev Shed) and licensed under the GNU GPL.

 ============================================